-Note that because our input data are 2-element vectors, and our output or target values are 1-D, the matrix W is not squareit has 1 row and 2 columns.
-So we represent W above as a vector.
+Note that because our input data are 2-element vectors, and our output or target values are 1-D, the matrix W is not

 The minimum appears to be near {2,3}.
 It is easier to see whether there is a minimum or not using ContourPlot[].